 If you’re thinking about a tattoo, this is the place to go.
 There are currently five artists on staff, and consultations can be scheduled over the phone.
 Prices are lower than, or comparable to, other tattoo parlors in the area.
 If you’re a tattoo novice, you can flip through the artists’ portfolios on Regeneration’s website to decide who can best draw what you have in mind.
 Custom tattoos must be made by appointment via email, but they do offer walk-ins on a case-by-case basis.
 However, make sure you are over 18 and bring your ID with you, or service will be refused.
 The shop is cash only.
 Check out their Instagram @regenerationtattoos.

 174 Harvard Ave.

 Looking for a casual breakfast, brunch, or a quick coffee fix?
 You’ll find it @UNION.
 There are plenty of delicious breakfast and lunch items to choose from, along with an extensive coffee menu served up in a cozy, inviting space.
 Caffeine lovers take note: @Union offers bottomless cups of coffee if you order a meal, and you’ll want to—the food is too good to pass up.
 Try the brioche French toast—add strawberries, bananas, blueberries, or chocolate chips to make it even sweeter.
 Not in the mood for something sweet?
-Try the Cajun hash with onion, two eggs any style, and buttered toast. @UNION sells its coffee, made with 100 percent fair-trade Arabica beans, by the pound, so you can take some home for brewing later.
+Order the Cajun hash with onion, two eggs any style, and buttered toast. @UNION sells its coffee, made with 100 percent fair-trade Arabica beans, by the pound, so you can take some home for brewing later.

 190 Harvard Ave.